 Monthly TransUnion Score

 Everyone should know what their credit score is.
 Discover gives you your official TransUnion score every month for no additional cost.
 This perk was vital for me when I was starting out as it let me keep track of my credit score and progress.
 And its still one of my favorite credit card perks today.
+Unfortunately, this perk is being discontinued for new users in June 2022.

 This feature lets you see how much you have spent on your Discover card.
 You can also break down your expenditures by categories or view a specific time period.
 For example, if you want to know how much you spent at restaurants in 2018, the Spend Analyzer will tell you.